Best bike locks for mountain bikes 2023 – protect your MTB from being stolen

 There are various physical designs to consider.
 We’ve concentrated on D-locks because they’re generally the most cost-effective protection against the widest range of attacks.
 They are bulky, though, and often a fight to fit around tubes/poles/racks, etc.

-Articulated-linkage bike locks like Abus’s Bordo are becoming more popular because they pack down easily and can be threaded into more congested/complex locking situations.
+Articulated-linkage bike locks like Abus’ Bordo are becoming more popular because they pack down easily and can be threaded into more congested/complex locking situations.
 Heavy-duty chains with mini D-lock closure like Kryptonite’s New York Noose are the most versatile locking solution and are very hard to burst or lever open.
 They’re also easy to store and carry in mountain bike backpacks – though weighing a ton – and they’re generally expensive, so shop around for the best prices (hint: motorbike suppliers are sometimes cheaper than cycle stores).

-Finally, there are smart solutions such as wearable bike locks from LITELOK and Hiplok and numerous pocket-sized combination bike locks.
+Finally, there are smart solutions such as wearable bike locks from Litelok and Hiplok and numerous pocket-sized combination bike locks.
 Be wary of cheaper combo bike locks and cables, though, as thieves will rip them apart in seconds.

 Do brands offer insurance/customer support?